CSU-CompSci-CS163-4/Lab13ZooZone/README.md

 Make sure to test your work.
 Some of the methods are tested for you in main, but be sure to add your own tests!

 # Step 3 -- Turning It In
-Once you're done writing and testing the methods, go ahead and submit your files to Zybooks!
+Once you're done writing and testing the methods, zip "Moving.java" and submit that to canvas.
+You do not need to include any of the other Java file for the assignment.